 characteristic, feature or activity through an ‘addressing’ scheme

 - For rivers, connectivity through lakes, wetlands, and two-dimensional

 Changes in hydrology and data capture improvements necessitate periodic

 updates to these data.
-The current hydrography data plan focuses on “framework”
+The hydrography data plan focused on “framework”

 data.
 Geology, hydrogeology, aquifers, wells, ground water extent or quality

 data will be addressed at a later time.

 The Hydrography Committee of the Governor's Council on Geographic Information